Improved bounds for Hadwiger's covering problem via thin-shell estimates: Introduction

 Let $K\sub\R^{n}$ be a convex body.
 Given a point $x\in\R^{n}$, let us call here the set $\left(K-x\right)\cap\left(x-K\right)$ the \textit{symmetric intersection} of $K$ \textit{at} $x$.
-As defined by Grünbaum \cite{Grunbaum63}, the following is a measure of symmetry for $K$, referred to as the Kövner-Besicovitch measure of symmetry:
+As defined by Gr\"{u}nbaum \cite{Grunbaum63}, the following is a measure of symmetry for $K$, referred to as the K\"{o}vner-Besicovitch measure of symmetry:

 To study this quantity, throughout this paper, we use the fact that the volume of the symmetric intersection of a convex body at a point $x$ is the same as its convolution square at $2x$, i.e., the convolution relation